Cuisine of the Thirteen Colonies: Alcohol

 Hard apple cider was by far the most common alcoholic beverage available to colonists.
-This is because apple trees could be grown locally throughout the colonies, unlike grapes and grain which did not grow well at all in New England.

 Cider was also easier to produce than beer or wine, so it could be made by farmers for their own consumption.
 Since it was not imported, it was much more affordable to the average colonist than beer or wine.

 Apple trees were planted in both Virginia and the Massachusetts Bay Colony as early as 1629.
 Most of these trees were not grafted, and thus produced apples too bitter or sour for eating; they were planted expressly for making cider.

 Cider was sometimes also distilled or freeze-distilled into applejack (so called because freeze-distillation was called "jacking"); the cold climate of the Northeast in the wintertime encouraged the process.
 The beverage was particularly popular in New Jersey, where applejack was occasionally called "Jersey lightning" and was sometimes used to pay road-construction crews.

 Before the Revolution, New Englanders consumed large quantities of rum and beer as maritime trade provided relatively easy access to the goods needed to produce these items.
 Rum was the distilled spirit of choice as molasses, the main ingredient, was readily available from trade with the West Indies.

 In the continent's interior, colonists drank whiskey, as they had ready access to corn and rye but did not have good access to sugar cane.
 However, until the Revolution, many colonists considered whiskey to be a coarse beverage unfit for human consumption, believing that it caused the poor to become raucous and disorderly.

 Beer was such an important consumable to Americans that they would closely watch the stocks of barley held by farmers to ensure quality beer production.
 In John Adams' correspondence with his wife Abigail, he asked about the quality of barley crops to ensure adequate supply for the production of beer for himself and their friends.
 However, hops, essential to production of beer, did not grow well in the colonies.
 It only grew wild in the New World, and needed to be imported from England and elsewhere.

 In addition to these alcohol-based products produced in America, merchants imported wine and brandy.
 Beer was not only consumed for its flavor and alcohol content, but because it was safer to drink than water, which often harbored disease-causing microorganisms.
 Even children drank small beer.